puppetlabs/pdksync/README.md

 bundle exec rake git:clone_managed_modules
 ```

+pdksync tool is extended with the new feature to run the tests locally for litmus converted modules and also to run the adhoc jobs on jenkins for traditional modules.
+Following rake task are available to perform the above tasks.
+`pdksync:run_tests[litmus]` `pdksync:run_tests_jenkins[]`

 The rake tasks take in a file, `managed_modules.yml`, stored within the local directory that lists all the repositories that need to be updated.
 It then clones them, one after another, so that a local copy exists.
 The `pdk update` command is ran against this local copy, with the subsequent changes being added into a commit on a unique branch.
 It is then pushed back to the remote master — where the local copy was originally cloned.
 A pull request against master is opened, and pdksync begins to clone the next repository.

 By default, pdksync will supply a label to a PR (default is 'maintenance').
 This can be changed by creating `pdksync.yml` in the local directory and setting the `pdksync_label` key.
 You must ensure that the label selected exists on the modules that you are applying pdksync to.
 Should you wish to disable this feature, set `pdksync_label` to an empty string i.e. `''`.
 Similarly, when supplying a label using the `git:create_pr` rake task, the label must exist on each of the managed modules to run successfully.